Configuration guide

 The rest of this page provides additional detail for some of the configuration options and provides brief examples.
 Comprehensive lists of configuration options are at the configuration reference page.

-configuration options control where SQLMesh creates the tables and views.
+configuration options.
 These options are in the environments section of the configuration reference page.

 Physical table schemas